 Prenups

-A ‘Prenup’ is a Binding Financial Agreement made under Section 90B or 90UB of the Family Law Act.
+A ‘Prenup’ is a Binding Financial Agreement made under Section 90B (before marriage), 90UB (before relationship), or 90UC (for de facto relationships) of the Family Law Act.

 It is a contract between couples about to commence a relationship which determines how their property will be apportioned if they separate.
 It ousts the jurisdiction of the Family Court.
 Properly and fairly done, they are binding.